 Hundreds referenced to a table, plus listing parliamentary boroughs, places of election and polling places.
-Hundreds uncoloured, and Colchester, Harwich & Maldon Boroughs all unlined.
-Seven Polling Places in North, 7 in the South.
-Divisions uncoloured, with just a faint dashed line for the boundary.
-Major roads have a thicker line on one side but all roads uncoloured.
+Hundreds uncoloured, but Colchester, Harwich & Maldon Boroughs all blue-lined.
+Six Polling Places in North, 7 in the South.
+Divisions edge coloured, with a faint dashed line for the boundary.
+Major roads have a thicker line on one side and coloured pale brown.

 Displayed scale of 1+12 miles = 83mm, or 4.0 miles/inch; actual scale = 3.9 miles/inch, or 1:250,000.